AiNFLGM's Official 2026 Draft Board: Our AI Has the Final Order

 CBKentucky6-0, 188 lbsHigh Upside

-A high-upside corner with exceptional ball production — his ability to create turnovers in both zone and man coverage led the conference in 2025, and his recovery athleticism gives him the ability to erase mistakes that most mid-round corners cannot afford.
+A high-upside corner with exceptional ball production — his ability to create turnovers in both zone and man coverage is elite, and his recovery athleticism gives him the ability to erase mistakes that most mid-round corners cannot afford.

 Princely Umanmielen